This is a Tablea Chocolate sale.

-POR DIOS POR SANTO SAN JACINTO.
-When I visited family in my sleepy hometown of San Jacinto in Pangasinan, we discovered a sweet surprise.
-An old farmer actually from the next barangay, one who has 200 trees growing in his backyard, one who makes TABLEA CHOCOLATE the traditional way.
-Before this, we are able to source Tablea only occasionally, only in small amounts, from Mindoro island.
-How in the world did we not know this, quality tablea can be had not 4 kilometers from where I grew up!
-Por dios por Santo, how flabbergasted, how pleased I am.
-RuRi’s this Tablea is different, better different.
+SWEET SURPRISE IN SAN JACINTO.
+Visiting family in my sleepy hometown of San Jacinto, Pangasinan, we discovered a sweet surprise.
+There was a farmer in the next barangay and he had 200 full-grown cocoa trees in his backyard.
+He harvests them and TABLEA CHOCOLATE the traditional way.
+How in the world did we not know this, quality tablea can be had not 4 kilometers from where I grew up.
+This Tablea is different, better different.
 It is not bitter, it is on the light-sweet side actually, one that it is more suited for a younger palate.
 So wow, so enjoyable.
 If you like the taste of Milo, this is Milo but much more delicious.

 Out of stock